 William C. Weldon

-Bill Weldon spent more than four decades at Johnson & Johnson, where he began his career as a sales representative, moved to roles of increasing responsibility across business segments, and ultimately led the company through significant expansion and growth as chairman and CEO.
+Bill Weldon serves as Chairman of HeartFlow.
+He spent more than four decades at Johnson & Johnson, where he began his career as a sales representative, moved to roles of increasing responsibility across business segments, and ultimately led the company through significant expansion and growth as chairman and CEO.
 In addition to his board position at HeartFlow, he currently serves on the boards of directors of J.P.
 Morgan Chase & Co., CVS Health, Chubb Corporation and Exxon Mobile Corporation; and the board of trustees of Quinnipiac University.

 Phil Young is a Venture Partner with US Venture Partners.
 Prior to joining USVP in 1990, Phil spent four years with Concord Partners, Dillon Read’s venture capital operation in Palo Alto.
 With a specialty in the medical device industry, Phil has watched the evolution of new methodologies, such as the emergence of minimally-invasive treatments, into increasingly diverse and pervasive applications.
 Before moving into venture capital he was President and CEO of Oximetrix, a manufacturer of critical care instruments and disposables, where he spent eight years growing the privately held venture-backed company from $1 million in revenues to nearly $50 million.
 Oximetrix was acquired by Abbott Laboratories and became Abbott Critical Care.